 What is the MFA Creative Practice?

 Transart Institute’s low-residency Master of Fine Arts (MFA) program is a a graduate program in Art & New Media with short residencies in Berlin & New York City and one-on-one advisement during the academic year.
 The predominantly online MFA program is based on the assumption that the student (and not any “educator”) is the expert on where the artistic practice should lead him/her.
 The program is designed to provide a protected space for experimentation and an exchange of ideas in an intensive multi-perspective setting.
-The program allows students to keep employment while they further their career.
+The MFA program allows students to keep employment while they further their career.

 Because of its hybrid structure of short, but intense summer classes and semester-long one-on-one advisement and because of its a-disciplinary nature the program is extremely flexible.
 It has helped a wide range of artists develop their practice and bring it to the next level whether they worked in painting or social activism, or both, whether they lived and worked in Egypt or Iceland or Ethiopia, whether they were emerging artists or in the middle of an international career.

 Students as well as faculty come from the widest range of practices, backgrounds and cultural settings.
 Every year, the program attracts students from more than a dozen countries.
 With no single culture being a clear majority and everybody being a guest in another country many of our unspoken assumptions get a chance to be reviewed.
 Connections made in the program foster opportunities to exhibit and perform internationally while you study.

 Residencies operate at a level of intensity not found in campus-based programs.
 There are innovative workshops, artist talks, lectures, pecha kuchas, walkshops, seminars, cultural tours to choose from; extensive individual and group critiques with established artists and curators; and performances, pop-up events and exhibitions to participate in.